fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

   Learn more about team configurations options [here](./configuration-files/README.md#teams).

-  If you want to install the package on hosts that automatically enroll to "No team," we'll need to create an `fleet-config.yaml` file:
+  If you want to install the package on hosts that automatically enroll to "No team," we'll need to create a `fleet-config.yaml` file:

   ```yaml
   apiVersion: v1